Tablerase/42_Projects/Projects/CPP_Modules/cpp-exercices.md

   Note_Array_S["Ascending order\nfrom the fist/smallest element of each pair"] -.- Array_S
 ```

-4. Insert the sorted subarrays in $ S $ using the **insert sort** algorithm with the Jacobsthal set for the order of comparison.
+4. Insert the sorted subarrays in $ S $ using the **Binary Insert sort** algorithm with the Jacobsthal set for the order of comparison.

 ```mermaid
 graph TD